 With the rates for shipping LTL freight being highly dependant on size and weight, many shippers may be tempted to slightly underestimate these figures in the hopes that it will result in a slightly lower shipping cost.
 While it may be tempting to believe that a carrier won’t notice some slight “adjustments,” we cannot stress enough how bad an idea this is.
 No amount of savings is worth the risk of not only having your shipment cost raised but also being charged an inspection fee and a fine.
-Not only this, but you may find yourself red-flagged, meaning that each and every shipment you send will be subjected to an inspection every time you ship with that carrier in the future.
+Not only this, but you may find yourself red-flagged, meaning that each and every shipment you send will be subjected to an inspection every time you ever ship freight with that carrier in the future.
 By ensuring that all the information you provide is accurate, you won’t have to worry about being charged extra fees for your shipment.

 Likewise, it is important to ensure that all address information on your bill of lading (BoL) is correct.
 The bill of lading is the most important document in the shipping process.
 So, it is crucial to provide accurate, exact information, and avoid mistakes.
 Ensure that the document is correct before turning it over to your carrier.